-There are so many factors that play a role in your weight, including your genetics, food culture within your family, relationship with food, mental health, physical limitations, other health concerns, access to food, stable housing, a livable income, and access to medications, diabetes supplies, and general healthcare.
+There are so many factors that play a role in your weight, including your genetics, food culture within your family, relationship with food, mental health, physical limitations, other health concerns, access to food, stable housing, a livable income, access to medications, diabetes supplies and general healthcare.

 We encourage you to read through this piece with that context in mind; this is purely information for your health and comes without judgement.
 If you are looking for a community of people also living with type 2 diabetes for support, consider joining the Beyond Type 2 community online or via mobile app.

 Here, we’ll look at why and how to protect yourself from potential health complications of being overweight or obese as a person with type 2 diabetes.

 Does your weight increase your risk of developing diabetes complications?

 “Yes, it’s all so interconnected,” says Tejaswi Kompala, MD, who juggles her role as an endocrinologist at UCSF and clinical strategy director at Teledoc.
 Kompala’s patient care focuses largely on caring for adults with type 1 and type 2 diabetes.

 In the simplest understanding, diabetes complications are primarily related to chronically high blood sugar levels that damage the blood vessels, nerves and cells throughout different areas of your body.

 “Certainly, people with type 2 diabetes who are also overweight or obese could have excellent blood sugar management and could be able to avoid/prevent complications,” explains Kompala.

 “Being overweight or obese does not necessarily equate to developing complications.”